Pine Mountain Settlement School Series 11: FARM DANCING IN THE CABBAGE PATCH Sheep Shearing and Cecil Sharp

 Clark’s history of Kentucky’s agrarian past can be eye-opening to those who choose to only give singular recognition to one Kentucky herbivorous animal — and that, the horse.
 The Kentucky horse was important, but what Clark makes clear in his little book on agrarian life is that along with the horse came a myriad of other farm animals that formed the backbone of rural life and, ultimately, industrial life in early Kentucky.

-Agrarian Kentucky, Clark tells us is much more complex than the culture that has grown up around horses and crafts and memories of early pioneers.
-Cattle, turkeys, hogs, chickens, goats, and sheep followed the early pioneer as he rode his horse — or walked into the western wilderness with his possessions slung across the back of a horse or mule.
-As the early pioneers traveled down the Great Wagon Road that ran through the Shenandoah Valley and as they looked out on the great virgin forests, the great green of a valley carved by meandering rivers, it looked like paradise.
+Agrarian Kentucky Clark tells us, is much more complex than the culture that has grown up around horses and crafts and memories of early pioneers.
+The commom cattle, turkeys, hogs, chickens, goats, and sheep followed the early pioneers as they wagoned — or walked into the western wilderness.
+Often with possessions slung across the back of a horse or mule, the early pioneers traveled down the Great Wagon Road that ran through the Shenandoah Valley and as they looked out on the great virgin forests of North Carolina, the great green valleys carved by meandering rivers in southwestern Virginia, and the vast game-lands of what was to become Kentucky, it must have looked like paradise.

-As the migrations of settlers and their livestock increased into North Carolina and then back up to southwest Virginia and into what is now eastern Kentucky, the pioneers were awed to see a wilderness dotted with herbivores — buffalo and herds of elk.
-As they crossed over the Cumberland Gap and the mountains opened gradually into plains, there were herds of buffalo and elk.
+As the migrations of settlers and their livestock increased into North Carolina and then back up to southwestern Virginia and into what is now eastern Kentucky, the pioneers were awed to see a wilderness dotted with herbivores —with buffalo, deer and herds of elk.
+As they crossed over the Cumberland Gap and the mountains opened gradually into plains, there were even larger herds of buffalo and elk.
 It was a land ready for settlement and herbivores of all variety.

-What is little recognized is how quickly non-native species of almost every variety flowed into the state following the early arrival of the pioneers.
+What is little recognized is how quickly non-native farm animal species of almost every variety flowed into the state following the early arrival of the pioneers.
 Large numbers of European sheep were among the earliest arrivals.
 The livestock that came down the Wilderness Road and on the many flatboats floated down the Ohio was not a trickle.
 It was a torrent.
-The animals came, into the broad, sweeping landscape of Kentucky and quickly adapted.
+The animals came, into the broad, sweeping landscape of Kentucky and they quickly adapted and grew strong.

-As the pioneers settled in they began to add the animals that had remained for many of them a part of the nostalgic and bucolic memories of their life in other times and other countries.
+As the pioneers settled in they added the animals that had remained for many of them a part of the nostalgic and bucolic memories of their life in other times and other countries.
 As wealth began to grow, the animals they owned became, for the settlers a symbol of new-found wealth in a conquered paradise.
-The scrub cow, mule, nag, and sheep and goats then began to give way to a sensitivity to the breed of the animal.
+The scrub cow, mule, nag, and sheep and goats thrived on the lush forage of Kentucky.
+The evident health and strength of the animal caught the imagination of the early pioneer and began to give way to a sensitivity to the breed of their animals.
 Breeding began to grow in importance, and with it, the ferocious art of livestock trading.

 THE WILDERNESS ROAD

 A second route of the pioneer into the wilderness of Kentucky was along what is now known as the Wilderness Road.
 This primary “road” followed the well-used Indian trails that came from Virginia and that passed through the Cumberland Gap where Kentucky now touches the border of Tennessee.
-It is this more southern route that is central to an understanding of who comprised the early settlers of eastern Kentucky and what were their closely bonded origins and lifestyles.
+It is this more southern route that is central to an understanding of the early Central Appalachian pioneer family.
+This growing population of both early-comers and late-comers who found the close mountains and private life-style of the terrain comforting — and cheap.
+They comprised the early settlers of eastern Kentucky and it is not surprising to find names today of the common ancestor who first settled the land.
+Nolans, Turners, Metcalfs, Boggs, and others formed a closely bonded origin and lifestyle.
+Sheep were very much a part of their history.

 The Wilderness Road was the route taken by Daniel Boone and his party that eventually led the famous party to their settlement at Boonesboro Fort on the banks of the Kentucky River.
 When Daniel Boone and his party settled into Boonesboro Fort, it was the same year that the Benjamin Logan party settled near Stanford, or Logan’s Fort, not far away.
 The magical year for both was 1775.